mdn/content/files/en-us/web/accessibility/aria/attributes/aria-dropeffect/index.md

 ## Values

 The value is a space separated list of possible actions.
-The followig are the valid tokens:
+The following are the valid tokens:

 - `copy`
   - : A duplicate of the source object will be dropped into the target.